ryantd42/NY-Legislative-Git/2023/A1954A-2023/bill.md

- department  of  law or on the date the attorney general has accepted the plan for filing, and the spouses of any such tenants on such date,  [and who  have  elected]  OR  ANY  MEMBER OF THE TENANT'S HOUSEHOLD, LAWFULLY OCCUPYING THE PREMISES AS HIS OR HER RESIDENCE WHO IS SIXTY-TWO YEARS OF AGE OR OLDER ON SUCH DATE, PROVIDED, IN THE CASE OF A TENANT'S HOUSEHOLD MEMBER, THAT HE OR SHE HAS LIVED IN THE HOUSING ACCOMMODATION AS HIS  OR HER RESIDENCE FOR A PERIOD OF NO LESS THAN ONE YEAR PRECEDING SUCH DATE.
- THE TENANT MUST ELECT, within sixty days of the date the plan is submit- ted to the department of law or on the date  the  attorney  general  has accepted  the  plan  for  filing,  on  forms promulgated by the attorney general and presented to such tenants by the offeror, to become non-pur- chasing tenants under the provisions of this section; provided that such election shall not preclude any such tenant from subsequently purchasing the dwelling unit on the terms then offered to tenants in occupancy.
+ department  of  law or on the date the attorney general has accepted the plan for filing, and the spouses of any such tenants on such date,  [and who  have  elected]  OR  ANY  MEMBER OF THE TENANT'S HOUSEHOLD, LAWFULLY OCCUPYING THE PREMISES AS SUCH PERSON'S RESIDENCE WHO IS SIXTY-TWO YEARS OF AGE OR OLDER ON SUCH DATE, PROVIDED, IN THE CASE OF A TENANT'S HOUSE- HOLD MEMBER, THAT SUCH PERSON HAS LIVED IN THE HOUSING ACCOMMODATION  AS SUCH  PERSON'S RESIDENCE FOR A PERIOD OF NO LESS THAN ONE YEAR PRECEDING SUCH DATE.
+THE TENANT MUST ELECT, within sixty days of the date the plan is submitted to the department of law or on the date the attorney gener- al has accepted the plan for filing, on forms promulgated by the  attor- ney  general  and  presented  to  such tenants by the offeror, to become non-purchasing tenants under the provisions of  this  section;  provided that  such election shall not preclude any such tenant from subsequently purchasing the dwelling unit on the terms then  offered  to  tenants  in occupancy.
   (g)  "Eligible  disabled  persons".
-Non-purchasing tenants  who  have  an impairment which results from anatomical, physiological or psychological conditions, other than addiction to alcohol, gambling, or any controlled substance,  which  are demonstrable by medically acceptable clinical and laboratory diagnostic techniques, and which are expected to be permanent and which [prevent the tenant from engaging in any  substantial  gainful employment]  ARE  EXPECTED TO BE PERMANENT AND WHICH SUBSTANTIALLY LIMIT ONE OR MORE MAJOR LIFE ACTIVITIES on the date the plan is  submitted  to the  department  of law or on the date the attorney general has accepted the plan for filing, and the spouses of any such tenants on  such  date, [and  who  have  elected]  OR  ANY MEMBER OF THE  TENANT'S  HOUSEHOLD, LAWFULLY OCCUPYING THE PREMISES AS HIS OR HER RESIDENCE  ON  SUCH  DATE, PROVIDED  IN  THE CASE OF A TENANT'S HOUSEHOLD MEMBER,  THAT  HE  OR SHE HAS LIVED IN THE HOUSING ACCOMMODATION AS HIS OR  HER  RESIDENCE  FOR  A PERIOD  OF  NO  LESS  THAN ONE YEAR PRECEDING SUCH DATE.
+Non-purchasing tenants who have an impairment which results from anatomical, physiological or psychological conditions, other than addiction to alcohol, gambling, or any controlled substance, which are demonstrable by medically acceptable  clinical  and laboratory diagnostic techniques, and which are expected to be permanent and  which  [prevent the tenant from engaging in any substantial gainful employment] ARE EXPECTED TO BE PERMANENT AND WHICH  SUBSTANTIALLY  LIMIT ONE  OR  MORE MAJOR LIFE ACTIVITIES on the date the plan is submitted to the department of law or on the date the attorney general  has  accepted the  plan  for filing, and the spouses of any such tenants on such date, [and who have elected] OR ANY  MEMBER  OF  THE  TENANT'S  HOUSEHOLD, LAWFULLY OCCUPYING THE PREMISES AS SUCH PERSON'S RESIDENCE ON SUCH DATE, PROVIDED  IN  THE  CASE OF A TENANT'S HOUSEHOLD MEMBER, THAT SUCH PERSON HAS LIVED IN THE HOUSING ACCOMMODATION AS SUCH PERSON'S RESIDENCE FOR  A PERIOD  OF  NO  LESS  THAN ONE YEAR PRECEDING SUCH DATE.
 THE TENANT MUST ELECT, within sixty days of the  date  the  plan  is  submitted  to  the department  of  law or on the date the attorney general has accepted the plan for filing, on  forms  promulgated  by  the  attorney  general  and presented  to  such  tenants  by  the  offeror, to become non-purchasing tenants under the provisions of this section; provided, however, that if the disability first occurs after acceptance of  the  plan  for  filing, then  such election may be made within sixty days following the onset of such disability unless  during  the  period  subsequent  to  sixty  days following  the  acceptance  of  the  plan  for  filing but prior to such election, the offeror accepts a written agreement to purchase the apart- ment from a bona fide purchaser; and provided further that such election shall not preclude any such  tenant  from  subsequently  purchasing  the dwelling  unit or the shares allocated thereto on the terms then offered to tenants in occupancy.
   § 4.
 This act shall take effect immediately.